-Disaster is a negative consequence of an event, natural or manmade, which brings major societal damage and disrupts developmental work.
+Disaster is a consequence of events, natural or manmade, which brings major societal damage and disrupts developmental work.
 Sometimes it happens by chance without any notice or within a very short notice depending upon the nature of the event whether predictable or unpredictable.
-But be it predictable or unpredictable, loss and damage is inevitable which can be minimized only through proper mitigation and coordination plan.
+Be it predictable or unpredictable, loss and damage is inevitable which can be minimized only through proper mitigation and coordination plan.
 District Disaster Management Plan is a blueprint of entire disaster management activities encompassing preparedness measures, prevention and mitigation techniques, societal capacity, standard operating procedures, relief, response and rescue activities.
-I am delighted to publish Disaster Management Plan for the year 2019 of Alipurduar district, 20th district of West Bengal.
+I am delighted to publish Disaster Management Plan for the year 2023 of Alipurduar, West Bengal.

 The district is diverse in terrain as well as ethnicity.
 Important places like Buxa Tiger Reserve, Jaldapara National Park, Jayanti Hills, Buxa Fort etc. have always drawn the attention of tourists from different corner.
 The district is also cut across by various mountainous rivers like Torsha, Holong, Mujnai, Rydak, Kaljani, Sankosh etc. which turns mighty and dangerous during rainy season.
-Thus the presence of these rivers has made the district a possible victim of flood during monsoon season every year.
-Of these, the year 1993 is notable as it was in this year that the district was ravaged by severe floods which left a deep mark among masses and recently, in the vear 2017 also, the district has experienced a severe flash flood due to abnormal rainfall.
+The presence of these rivers has made the district a possible victim of flood during monsoon season every year.
+The year 1993 is notable as it was in this year that the district was ravaged by severe floods which left a deep mark among masses and recently, in the year 2017, the district has experienced severe flash floods due to abnormal rainfall.
 A detail analysis reveals that natural issues like geographical position, slope, river bed rising, valley widening, river course network change etc. are triggering factors of such events which are beyond the range of human effort whereas factors like ignorance, inhumanity, lack of fellow feeling, unnecessary usage of natural resources are purely anthropogenic which can easily be tackled.
 However, in order to manage disasters like flash flood, earthquake or thunderstorm, it is prudent to be ready beforehand.
 Co-operation between different departments and various stakeholders in this regard is an absolute necessity which has been elaborated in the Disaster Management Plan as per NDMA guidelines with the intention of providing immediate and speedy remedial measures to face any kind of challenges in a disaster prone district like Alipurduar.
 This particular edition is a detail analysis of various aspects of disaster management and compilation of the flood contingency plans of Sub-Division, various Blocks and departments of Alipurduar district as well as provides information about various mode of action during any natural calamity.

-I am supremely confident that this plan will help the authority and steering committee members at the time of need.
+I am supremely confident that this plan will help all stake holders at the time of need.
 Any suggestions/comments to enrich the document from the stakeholders will be highly appreciated.